marvinschuett/Automated-CTG-analysis/README.md

 CTG-analysis remains partly subjective and has to be done ad hoc.

 ### Aim:
-Objectify the analysis of CTG-data through ML-techniques using data from 2126 CTGs (UCI archive).
+Objectify the analysis of CTG-data through ML-techniques using data from 2126 CTGs [UCI archive](https://archive.ics.uci.edu/dataset/193/cardiotocography).

 ### Task Type